randyridgley/awesome-aws-research/README.md

 - [The fundamentals of AWS cloud security](https://www.youtube.com/watch?v=QMBkq6MrT2w)
 - [Best Practices for Public Sector AWS Security Posture](https://www.youtube.com/watch?v=07V7oId_kLA)

 ### Tutorials

 ## Robotics

+AWS RoboMaker, it is easy to enable a robot to stream data, navigate, communicate, comprehend, and learn.
+Tasks that once could either not be done or took months can now be done in hours or days.
+RoboMaker provides an IDE, simulation service, fleet management capabilities, and seamless integration with various Amazon and AWS services to empower customers to innovate and provide best-of-class robotic solutions.

 ### Workshops